Zerobeings/learn/README.md

 ### Available Listings

 The Available Listings displays all direct and auction listings for the collection being viewed.
-The number of total listings is labeled on the right hand side of the panel.
+The number of total listings is labeled on the right-hand side of the panel.

 If there are no listings, then the view will look like this: